MeasureAuthoringTool/health-data-standards/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This pull request describes why these changes were made.
 - [ ] Internal ticket for this PR:
 - [ ] Internal ticket links back to this PR
-- [ ] Code diff has been done and been reviewed
+- [ ] Code diff has been done and been reviewed (it **does not** contain: additional white space, not applicable code changes, debug statements, etc.)
 - [ ] Tests are included and test edge cases
 - [ ] Tests have been run locally and pass
+- [ ] Code coverage has not gone down and all code touched or added is covered.
+     * In rare situations, this may not be possible or applicable to a PR.
+In those situations:
+         1. Note why this could not be done or is not applicable here:
+         2. Add TODOs in the code noting that it requires a test
+         3. Add a JIRA task to add the test and link it here:

 **Cypress Reviewer:**